ResearchComputing/Documentation/docs/cloud/aws/lca0/getting-started/managing-customer-groups.md

 This is done using AWS Entra Groups.
 Note that changes can take up to 15 minutes to take effect.

-The technical contact person is added as admin to the entra group and they will have access to add members to the group.
+The technical contact person is added as Owner of the Entra group and they will have access to add members to the group.

 Refer to [Microsoft's Documentation](https://learn.microsoft.com/en-us/entra/fundamentals/how-to-manage-groups#add-members-or-owners-of-a-group) to add members to groups.